Colt M1892: History and usage

 The M1892's counter-clockwise cylinder rotation tended to force the cylinder out of alignment with the frame over time, and this was exacerbated by relatively weak lockwork used to "time", or match individual chambers to the barrel.
-In 1908, Colt improved and strengthened the lockwork, and changed the cylinder rotation to a clockwise movement.
+This flaw would be corrected in the Colt Army Special model, which used a clockwise cylinder rotation.

 A Model 1892 revolver was recovered from the USS Maine after it exploded in Havana Harbor in 1898.
 It was presented to then-Assistant Secretary of the Navy Theodore Roosevelt, who would later become President of the United States.
 Roosevelt brandished this pistol to rally his Rough Riders during the famed charge up San Juan Hill on July 1, 1898.
 This revolver was on display at Sagamore Hill and was stolen from there in 1963, recovered and then stolen again in 1990.
 It was recovered in 2006 and returned to Sagamore Hill on June 14, 2006.